WillOram/cyber-incident-management/README.md

 Each work stream should have a lead responsible and accountable for the work stream's activities.

 Where possible the team working on a work stream should work and sit together.

+Processes used by each work stream should be mapped out and communicated.

 Need to ensure response efforts have the capacity and speed to scale to the size of the incident.